-Indicators Target (consolidated) Actual (consolidated) Reason for selection Sales (Billions of yen) 591.8 576.5 Selected as an indicator for its measurement of the Group's degree of growth in domestic and overseas markets.
-Profit attributable to owners of the Company (Billions of yen) 122.7 114.4 Selected as an indicator for its measurement of whether the Group's growth is accompanied by solid profits.
-Basic earnings per share (Yen) 323.16 303.27 Selected as an indicator for its measurement of the Company's degree of growth from a shareholder's perspective.
+Indicators Target (consolidated) Actual (consolidated) Reason for selection Sales (Billions of yen) 435.0 438.6 Selected as an indicator for its measurement of the Group's degree of growth in domestic and overseas markets.
+Profit attributable to owners of the Company (Billions of yen) 84.0 99.6 Selected as an indicator for its measurement of whether the Group's growth is accompanied by solid profits.
+Basic earnings per share (Yen) 220.00 266.71 Selected as an indicator for its measurement of the Company's degree of growth from a shareholder's perspective.

-- The qualitative assessment method relevant to performance-based bonuses involves assessments of items such as the degree of achievement of budget targets in the division under management, the results of which are deliberated on in the Compensation Committee before a decision is made. - The target values in the table above are set taking into consideration such as the Company's business environment, and market consensus, and as such may differ from performance forecasts.
+The qualitative assessment method relevant to performance-based bonuses involves assessments of items such as the degree of achievement of budget targets in the division under management, the results of which are deliberated on in the Compensation Committee before a decision is made.